nightroman/FarNet/PowerShellFar/README.md

     Extra helper options: `SimpleMatch/sm` tells that the pattern is literal string, `WholeWord/ww` tells to search for word bounds, i.e. `\b...\b`.

+    Note that the option `Singleline/s` implies "All text".

 - Input

     Any command returning file paths or file system items.